in2code-de/powermail_cleaner/readme.md

 * add texts for GDPR purposes to send emails
 * set a date for deletion to emails (based on a fixed date or a period after sending)
 * delete emails based on the saved date via a command / scheduler task
 * inform receivers about upcoming deletions of mails
+* (force) delete old mails including files after a certain period of time vi command or scheduler task

 ## Version Matrix